37th Annual Fulbright Conference & Prize Ceremony

 Dare to Educate and Create!

 a.
-Meghan Lazier, Say No More, How Games, Modeling and the Makers Movement can Help Solve the World’s Toughest Problems and
+Say No More: How Games Can Help Solve the World’s Toughest Problems

 Sunday, October 19